-The business curriculum is designed to give students both a broad liberal arts background and a strong professional education.
-Within the Bachelor of Science (BS) program, students can major in marketing, management or operations.
-Students may also pursue a minor in international business and/or apply to the minors in management information/decision support systems, economics or a variety of other fields.
+The Business Administration curriculum is designed to give students both a broad liberal arts background and a strong professional education.
+Within the Bachelor of Science (BS) program, students can major in international business studies, management, marketing, operations management or sport management.
+Students may also pursue a minor in international business with or without language, and/or apply to the minors in management information/decision support systems, economics or a variety of other fields.
 The business program is accredited at both the graduate and undergraduate levels by the Association to Advance Collegiate Schools of Business (AACSB), the sole agency recognized by the U.S. Department of Education as the accrediting body of business schools.

 The Marketing major is concerned with all aspects of anticipating and controlling demand through conception, promotion, exchange and distribution of goods and services.
 The marketing manager determines how to increase profits by developing new markets and by serving existing markets more effectively.

-Although some careers in business demand the expertise developed by graduate education, there are numerous opportunities for those seeking employment after college.
-Most graduates find positions in private business, although there are jobs for marketing graduates in the media, in government, and with nonprofit organizations such as hospitals.
-Employment opportunities for graduates of this degree program include sales, marketing research, account management, insurance, advertising, merchandising, purchasing, production control and supervision.
-For additional information, students should visit the departmental office, 236 Alfred Lerner Hall, (302) 831-2554, the departmental website at www.lerner.udel.edu/Business, or the Alfred Lerner College of Business and Economics Office of Undergraduate Advising, 102 Purnell Hall, (302) 831-4369.
+For additional information, students should visit the departmental office, 236 Alfred Lerner Hall, (302) 831-2554, the departmental website at http://www.lerner.udel.edu/departments/business-administration/department-business-administration, or contact the Alfred Lerner College of Business and Economics Office of Undergraduate Advising, 102 Purnell Hall, (302) 831-4369.

 Log in to BLUE HEN CAREERS, for additional resources regarding internships, part-time, summer, and full-time jobs.

 Look for additional postings and information: